TencentARC/T2I-Adapter/README.md

 </div>

 ### 🚩 **New Features/Updates**
+- ✅ Aug.
+21, 2023.
+We release [T2I-Adapter-XL](https://github.com/TencentARC/T2I-Adapter/tree/XL), including sketch, canny, and keypoint.
+We still use the original recipe (77M parameters, a single inference) to drive [StableDiffusion-XL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0).
+Due to the limited computing resources, those adapters still need further improvement.
+We are collaborating with [HuggingFace](https://huggingface.co/), and a more powerful adapter is in the works.

 - ✅ Jul.
 13, 2023.
 [Stability AI](https://stability.ai/) release [Stable Doodle](https://stability.ai/blog/clipdrop-launches-stable-doodle), a groundbreaking sketch-to-image tool based on T2I-Adapter and [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9).
 It makes drawing easier.